catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 The most common reason for this error is misconfigured DNS servers on the subnet where this instance resides.
 If DNS resolution is not working during initialisation of the instance delays will occur while the instance cloud-init process waits for DNS.
-These delays occur before the DNS service is configured.
+These delays occur before the SSH service is configured.
 The service usually becomes available after about 5 minutes.
 When the SSH connection becomes available it is often slow to connect, this is also caused by broken DNS resolution on the instance.